 A major factor in their vulnerability is the market volatility fuelled by demand, adoption, and hype.
 In the process of specific crypto getting attention from new investors, the media, and the general public, the price of that currency can become unstable.

 In terms of inexperienced traders, this scenario increases their ability to make poor investment decisions on a currency’s potential value.

 While these decisions can lead to devastating losses, specific crypto can earn a bad reputation through no fault.

 Cryptocurrencies can also be affected by discontinuation or forks that could lead to volatility.

-Gapping or spillage is another risk that you must be aware of, as this could occur during highly volatile periods.
+Gapping or spillage is another risk you must be aware of, as this could occur during highly volatile periods.
 With this volatility, market prices could shift multiple levels while bypassing some in-between levels.

-In cases where you have a stop-loss, this has a chance of being executed at a less favorable level than was requested and makes your losses even more dramatic if the market moves against you.
+In cases where you have a stop-loss, this has a chance of being executed at a less favourable level than was requested and makes your losses even more dramatic if the market moves against you.